Contracts Guide

 type: json_schema

-schema_path: .wave/contracts/navigation.schema.json
+schema_path: .agents/contracts/navigation.schema.json

-source: .wave/output/analysis.jsonExample schema:
+source: .agents/output/analysis.jsonExample schema:

 {